To Westport

 Christine and I took the train to Belfast from Glynn, along the coast.

 We finally arrived back about 7 just in time to go out to Billy Andy’s for pre booked dinner.
-Quite pricey – £110 for 3 of us but this was my present to John and Christine.
-After dinner we chased the sun down to Ballygally beach, a beautiful light on the sea.
+This was my treat to John and Christine.

 Sunday 4 June